FatherHale/FatherHale-halees-architecture/README.md

 - **Contracts** define requested work.
 - **Grading** determines whether work passes.

-This architecture ensures that orchestration is policy-aware rather than ad hoc.
-Selection and execution are not merely capability-driven; they are governance-driven.
+This architecture ensures that orchestration is policy aware rather than ad hoc.
+Selection and execution are not merely capability driven.
+They are governance driven.

-To be explicit about boundary: the production Sensei OS runtime remains proprietary.
+To be explicit about boundary: Thee production Sensei OS runtime remains proprietary.
 This public repository describes architectural patterns, open contract/grading conventions, and governance principles—not the closed production internals.

-## Dual-Layer Grading
+### Dual-Layer Grading

 HaleES evaluates work through a dual-layer grading mechanism that combines nuanced scoring with a decisive outcome.